wds4/tapestry-protocol/tips/grapevine/context/context.md

 ## Definition

 Context will be composed of two dimenstions: an *action* dimension and a *category* dimension.
+In some cases both dimensions will be required, e.g.: Alice trusts Bob to perform an action in a particular category.
+In other cases, only the category dimension is required, e.g.: Alice attests that Bob's product belongs to the category of smartphones, or Alice attests that some particular piece of content belongs to the category of NSFW.

 ## Examples